 Once the wall portions were assembled and in place I added E-Z Wall peel and press vinyl planks.
 They go on super fast and cut easily using a blade knife.
 Then attach your ledges and fill with mini lanterns.

-We used black mini lanterns with fairy lights because real votive candles are a fire hazard.
-It was quite a vision seeing the guests walking around during the cocktail hour with their lanterns and then once guests placed the lantern at their table for dinner it added even more warm glow to the dinner tables!
+I used black mini lanterns with fairy lights because real votive candles are a fire hazard.
+It was quite a vision seeing the guests walking around during the cocktail hour with their lanterns.
+And then once guests placed the lantern at their table for dinner it added an even more warm glow to the dinner tables!
 Using the mini lanterns as place cards, favors and decor is a great economical solution as well if you’re looking to keep costs in check.

 I wish you all the best with your event and happy building!
 Don’t forget to share your freestanding wall on social media and tag me so I can see your amazing work.